phillycocoa/website/content/meeting-agenda.md

 [Twilio](http://www.twilio.com) continues to be a huge supporter of Philly CocoaHeads.
 Many members have used Twilio technology in projects to great effect.
 If you have any questions, our local rep is Brent Schooley <brent@twilio.com>.

+## Sponsor: The Meet Group

+> The Meet Group (NASDAQ: MEET) is a portfolio of mobile social entertainment apps designed to meet the universal need for human connection.
+We leverage a powerful live-streaming video platform, empowering our global community to forge meaningful connections.
+Our primary apps, MeetMe®, LOVOO®, Skout®, and Tagged®, entertain millions of mobile daily active users, generating untold numbers of casual chats, friendships, dates, and marriages.
+Our apps, available on iPhone, iPad, and Android in multiple languages, combine product innovation with sophisticated data science to both entertain and connect our audience.
+The Meet Group has a diversified revenue mix consisting of in-app purchases, subscription, and advertising, and we have offices in New Hope, Philadelphia, San Francisco, Dresden, and Berlin.

+For more information, visit [The Meet group.com](https://www.themeetgroup.com), and follow us on Facebook, Twitter or LinkedIn.

 ## Presentations
 ### Building a iPad exclusive app with Pencil support: Kotaro Fujita
 Exploring an idea about making an animation tool will take time.
 The first step is making a decent drawing engine.
 I explore UITouch with Pencil with you, my fellow Cocoahead friends.
 We also explore initial wireframes and ideas behind this app.
 You can help affect the direction of this idea.